Best Leverage for Standard Account - Leverage and Margin Trading Explanation & Example

-FX Leverage & Margin Explained
+Forex Leverage & Margin Example Explained

-Equity : It is total amount of capital you have in your trading account.
+Equity : It is total amount of capital you've got in your account.

-This is why you should always make sure you've a lot of free margin.
+This is why you should always make sure you've got a lot of free margin.
 To do this as a trader never trade more than 5 percentage of your forex account, in fact two percentage is recommended.

 Example:

-You have $10,000 dollars (Equity)
+You have $10,000 (Equity)

 Set 100:1